Koenkk/zigbee2mqtt/.github/ISSUE_TEMPLATE/problem_report.md

 ---
-name: Bug report
+name: Problem report
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: problem
 assignees: ''

 ---